TarakKatoch/decK8s/README.md

 ## About This Project
 I built **decK8s** to showcase my ability to design, implement, and deliver a modern, full-stack Kubernetes dashboard from scratch.
 This project demonstrates my skills in backend API development, frontend engineering, cloud-native tooling, and user-centric design. **decK8s is designed for monitoring and managing a single Kubernetes cluster at a time, making it perfect for local, development, or single-production cluster environments.**

-> **Note:** decK8s works with **any Kubernetes cluster** that your machine can access via `kubectl`—not just Docker Desktop.
-You can use it with Minikube, Kind, MicroK8s, or any cloud/remote cluster as long as your kubeconfig is set up.
-Docker Desktop is mentioned for convenience, but decK8s is not limited to Docker.

 ## Why decK8s Matters
 - **DevOps & SRE Friendly:** decK8s provides a unified dashboard for monitoring, troubleshooting, and securing Kubernetes environments—empowering DevOps engineers and SREs to quickly identify issues, optimize resources, and maintain cluster health.
 - **Developer Productivity:** Developers can visually track deployments, pod health, and service mappings, making it easier to debug, test, and iterate on cloud-native applications.